Like a Rolling Stone

-"Like a Rolling Stone" is a song by the American singer-songwriter Bob Dylan, released on July 20, 1965, by Columbia Records.
-Its confrontational lyrics originated in an extended piece of verse Dylan wrote in June 1965, when he returned exhausted from a grueling tour of England.
+"Like a Rolling Stone" is a song by the American singer-songwriter Bob Dylan, released on July 20, 1965 by Columbia Records.
+Its confrontational lyrics originated in an extended verse Dylan wrote in June 1965, when he returned exhausted from a grueling tour of England.
 Dylan distilled this draft into four verses and a chorus.
-He recorded "Like a Rolling Stone" a few weeks later for the album Highway 61 Revisited as its opening track.
+He recorded "Like a Rolling Stone" a few weeks later as the opening track of his sixth studio album, Highway 61 Revisited.
 During a difficult two-day preproduction, Dylan struggled to find the essence of the song, which was demoed without success in 3/4 time.
 A breakthrough happened when he recorded it in a rock format and the rookie session musician Al Kooper improvised a Hammond organ riff.

 Columbia Records, unhappy with the song's six-minute length and electric sound, hesitated to release it.
-A month later, a copy leaked to a popular new music club, and influential DJs encountered it.
-The song was then released as a single.
+A month later, a copy of "Like a Rolling Stone" leaked to a popular new music club, and influential DJs encountered it.
+It was then released as a single.
 Although many radio stations initially refused to play such a long track, "Like a Rolling Stone" reached No. 2 in the US Billboard charts (No. 1 in Cashbox) and became a worldwide hit.

-Critics described "Like a Rolling Stone" as revolutionary in its combination of musical elements, the youthful, cynical sound of Dylan's voice, and the directness of the question "How does it feel?".
-It completed the transformation of Dylan's image from folk singer to rock star, and is considered one of the most influential compositions in postwar popular music.
+Critics described "Like a Rolling Stone" as revolutionary in its combination of musical elements; the youthful, cynical sound of Dylan's voice; and the directness of the question "How does it feel?"
+The song completed the transformation of Dylan's image from folk singer to rock star.
+It is considered one of the most influential compositions in postwar popular music.
 Rolling Stone listed it at No. 1 on their 2004 and 2010 "500 Greatest Songs of All Time" lists.
-It has been covered by many artists, from the Jimi Hendrix Experience and the Rolling Stones to the Wailers, Cat Power, Titus Andronicus and Green Day.
+It has been covered by the Jimi Hendrix Experience.
 At an auction in 2014, Dylan's handwritten lyrics fetched $2 million, a record for a popular music manuscript.